sts10/tidy/readme.markdown

             expressions in the form of base**exponent (helpful for generating diceware lists).
 Cuts are done randomly

+    -C, --delete-after-comma
+            Delete all characters after first comma of each line

     -d, --minimum-edit-distance <MINIMUM_EDIT_DISTANCE>
             Set minimum edit distance between words, which can reduce the cost of typos when entering words